 The duo knew they needed to make the most of the opportunity with a full arena egging them on and brought out a slew of guests including RY X for “Corners Of The Earth,” Naomi Wild on “Higher Ground” and Mansiononair for the soaring and instant classic, “Higher Ground” that felt like a peak of the set.
 Though it was only half-way through, the duo kept the energy high through an encore past 11 p.m.

-The crowd will look back on that magical night with Odesza as they stomped along to the drums, threw their hands in the air to the soaring synths and stared in wonder at the massive production and remember a massive moment from Odesza.
+The crowd will look back on this night with Odesza where they stomped along to the drums, threw their hands in the air to the soaring synths and stared in wonder at the massive production.
 The tour continues into 2018, but it felt like they did everything to leave it all out there for 2017.

 If you don’t believe what I am saying, check out the photo gallery above to see just how big and badass the production was.